Welcome to the highly anticipated Part II of the Bedrock AI Red Flag Guide.

 Companies can capitalize certain items, such as customer lists, when they are purchased.
 If generated internally, costs would need to be expensed immediately if generated internally.
 Acquiring these assets lets companies defer expenses to future periods.

 Finally, if you paid more than the fair value of identifiable assets and liabilities, you get to book the remainder as Goodwill.
 Goodwill stems from the assumption that buyers don’t voluntarily overpay, so the purchase price that can’t be allocated to identifiable assets must relate to unidentifiable assets.
-Goodwill stays on your balance sheet unless it is later found to be impaired.
+Goodwill does not depreciate in value, unless it is later found to be impaired.
+This means that unlike most assets, Goodwill does not have an expense component.
+Managers have an incentive to over-allocate purchased asset values to Goodwill and other intangibles whose values don’t have to be amortized.
 Goodwill impairment is another area involving significant management judgment.

 Non-GAAP metrics, exclusions & one-time charges